cecula-vereafy/javascript-library/readme.md

 ### Introduction

 The Vereafy JavaScript Library Project was created to enable JavaScript developers integrate seamlessly with the Vereafy API.
-This Vereafy JavaScript Library Project was created to enable JavaScript developers integrate seamlessly with the Vereafy API.

 ### How to use this library